vinayak-mehta/present/examples/sample.md

 # present

-A terminal-based presentation tool with colors and effects.
+A terminal-based presentation tool with colors and effects

 ```bash
 $ pip install present